Multi-stage restriction orifice

 The number of stages can vary from 1 to more than 10 if necessary.
 It is dictated by the pressure drop to be reached.
 Usually, the more the pressure drop is important, the more the number of stages to reach it is important.

-We are developing an internal software (soon available) that allows to quickly know the number of stages required according to your process data; this information is interesting when you need to estimate the size of the devices.
-We remain at your disposal to bring you this information.
+We have developed an internal software called SIZEWELL which allows us to quickly know the number of stages needed based on your process data; this information is interesting when you need to estimate the length of your devices.